evandromsantana/IgniteFeed/README.md

   <a href="#-getting-started">Getting started</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;
 </p>

-## 💻 Project
+## 🧑‍💻 Project

-This project is a little feed to study the basics concepts to build applications using React.JS com a ferramenta Vite (it is faster and leaner in web development).
+This project is a small study of basic concepts to build applications using React.JS with the Vite tool.
+This tool is faster and leaner in web development.

-## 🧪 Technologies
+## ⚙ Technologies

 This project was developed using the following technologies: